Tellus/qualweb-monorepo-sandbox/README.md

 `npx` should be usable in the same way.

 NPM "should" be able to figure out when a package depends on another package in the monorepo, and link them up transparently in node_modules.
 This also means that they will use their own local code when run in a dev environment - useful for iterating across several packages.

+### Thoughts on NPM workspaces

+I spent all morning chasing down a build error that essentially came from a misconception of how NPM handles workspaces.

+The error only occurred when using npm for installing dependencies, not (as an experiment) pnpm.

+It looks like the error occurred because npm tried to run individual workspaces' `prepare` scripts before having installed all dependencies, which would often fail because they would be missing types or build tools like webpack.